Illinois Hotel Accident and Injury Lawyers in Chicago

 Common Types of Hotel Injuries in Illinois

-Many types of injuries happen at hotels, ranging from accidents and injuries because of substances on the hotel restaurant floor to defective walkway surfaces, such as torn carpet, uneven or broken tile, to negligent security that results in a third-party assault.
+Many types of hotel injuries can occur, ranging from accidents and injuries because of substances on the hotel restaurant floor to defective walkway surfaces, such as torn carpet, and uneven or broken tile, to negligent security that results in a third-party assault.

 Most types of hotel accident claims will fall under the category of premises liability, which is an area of personal injury law.
 The following are some of the most common hotel accident and injury claims our firm handles:

-- Premises liability: There are many types of premises liability claims, and they all come about because a property owner (or anyone in possession or control of a property) fails to take reasonable steps to make the property conditions safe for others or to warn about risks on the property.
-Most hotel accident and injuries will be filed as premises liability claims in which the injured person has the burden to prove that the hotel did not keep the premises in a safe condition or failed to warn guests about a hazard on the property.
+- Premises liability: There are many types of premises liability claims.
+They all come about because a property owner (or anyone in possession or control of a property) fails to take reasonable steps to make the property conditions safe for others or warn them about risks on the property.
+Most hotel injuries will be filed as premises liability claims in which the injured person has the burden to prove that the hotel did not keep the premises in a safe condition or failed to warn guests about a hazard on the property.
 Premises liability lawsuits can result from the following: slips, trips and falls, swimming pool accidents and drownings, food poisoning at a hotel restaurant, or negligent security.

 In elevators, common malfunctions include: